-Throughout my career I’ve been a user of Siebel CRM, Salesforce CRM from salesforce.com, CRM On Demand from Oracle and most recently Sales Cloud (Fusion CRM) from Oracle.
-In this section of my blog I’ve provided my view of each system to help you make a decision about which solution would best suit your organisation.
+Throughout my career I\’ve been a user of Siebel CRM, Salesforce CRM from salesforce.com, Oracle CRM On Demand and Oracle Sales Cloud.
+In this section of my blog I\’ve provided my view of each system to help you make a decision about which solution would best suit your organisation.

 That’s part of the reason they bought Siebel, innovation through acquisition.However, Fusion CRM (now called Oracle Sales Cloud) is a truly innovative product.
 The first really robust version 1.7 is available around May of 2013.

 Marc Benioff, CEO of salesforce.com launched his product in 1999.
 He survived the dot-com bust of 2001 and has gone on to deliver an outstanding product.I’ve been exposed to Salesforce over the years, but it wasn’t until 2012 that I was involved in an implementation.

 The client is a not for profit based in Sydney, The Miracle Babies Foundation (MBF).The salesforce.com Foundation provides 10 Enterprise licences at no charge to registered charities, a great deal for charities with limited funds.As a marketing guy, I’ve been delighted with the ease of use and the power of Salesforce.

 Via the Salesforce AppExchange there are a huge number of plugins to help you exploit the core CRM functionality.
 Some are free and others are provided by 3rd party vendors.Like Oracle Sales Cloud, Salesforce is a SaaS or cloud-based product.
 This helps with speed and flexibility.
 You have access to your data via a range of mobile apps purpose-built for iPhone, iPad and Android.